ut-issl/s2e-documents/Tutorials/HowToMakeNewSimulationScenario.md

 5. Similar to [Getting Started](./GettingStarted.md), you can edit initialize files and check the log file .

-**Note:** You can use other characters instead of `user` for a practical case.
+**Note:** Users can use other characters instead of `user` for a practical case.
 For example, you can name it `s2e_equuleus` to indicate the EQUULEUS spacecraft project.

 ## 4. Overview of S2E_USER